meh4kpreet/Civic-Nest-/README.md

 # Civic Nest – A Grassroots Civic Feedback Platform

-**Civic Nest** is a simple yet powerful civic-tech prototype that empowers citizens to rate public spaces based on key amenities like sanitation, safety, lighting, and accessibility.
-It is designed to help city planners and local governments identify high-performing areas and zones that need urgent improvement.
+**Civic Nest** is a simple yet powerful data collection prototype idea that I came up with on my own.
+It empowers citizens to rate public spaces based on key amenities like sanitation, safety, lighting, cleanliness and accessibility.
+It was designed to help city planners and local governments identify zones that need urgent improvement.

+##  Project Highlights

+*  **Anonymous Ratings** – No login needed; fast, one-click submissions
+*  **Public-Driven Insights** – Real feedback from on-ground citizens
+*  **Low-Code Stack** – Built with HTML, JavaScript, and Google Sheets backend
+*  **Civic Nest Zones** – Areas with consistently high ratings are flagged as model public spaces

 ---

-## 🌟 Project Highlights

-* ✅ **Anonymous Ratings** – No login needed; fast, one-click submissions
-* 🌍 **Public-Driven Insights** – Real feedback from on-ground citizens
-* 🧱 **Low-Code Stack** – Built with HTML, JavaScript, and Google Sheets backend
-* 🏆 **Civic Nest Zones** – Areas with consistently high ratings are flagged as model public spaces

----

-## 📌 How It Works
+##  How It Works

 1. Users visit the rating webpage
-2. Select a public place (e.g., Sukhna Lake, ISBT 17, Elante Mall)
+2. Select a famous public spot in Chandgarh (e.g., Sukhna Lake, ISBT 17, Elante Mall)
 3. Give 1–5 star ratings on key factors like:

    * Sanitation